 the power of the written word seem inadequate to displace them.

 WE NEED TO OVERTHROW THESE PARALYZING MISCONCEPTIONS WITH TRUTHS THAT ARE SO VISCERAL, FIERCE, & IRRESISTIBLE THEY CAN CUT THROUGH 400 YEARS OF RACIST LIES.

 In 1776, a pamphlet was the most powerful political technology of the day.

-In 2019, thanks to Hollywood’s magic, we can begin to bear witness to the desperation & ferocity of battle against the most formidable army in the world, we can invoke dragons & fantastical creatures that look as real as waking life & as fearsome as our nightmares, & we can summon black patriots & Native allies three stories tall...
+In 2019, thanks to Hollywood’s magic, we can begin to bear witness to the desperation & ferocity of battle against the most formidable army in the world, we can invoke dragons & fantastical creatures that look as real as waking life & as terrible as nightmares, & we can summon black patriots & Native allies three stories tall...

 all in order to remind us of the profound diversity & bravery of the first Americans, & of the extraordinary boldness of truths that were not, in actual fact, self-evident when they were first released into the world 243 years ago.